AMD’s Ryzen 7000 processors nail performance, but the top tier isn’t worth it for gaming

 - Power: Corsair RM 1000x

-We also used AMD systems with the Ryzen 9 5950X and Ryzen 7 5800X3D for comparison, both with 16GB of G.Skill DDR4 RAM overclocked to 3600MHz .
+We also used AMD systems with the Ryzen 9 5950X and Ryzen 7 5800X3D for comparison, both with 16GB of G.Skill DDR4 RAM overclocked to 3600MHz.

 What we like